-The Rail Safety National Law (RSNL) requires that a a person or entity must apply for and be granted accreditation by ONRSR before commencing railway operations.
+The Rail Safety National Law (RSNL) requires that a person or entity must apply for and be granted accreditation by ONRSR before commencing railway operations.

 It is ONRSR’s task to exercise powers under the RSNL to grant, with or without conditions, accreditation to a person or organisation (i.e. a rail transport operator, having the role of one or both of a rail infrastructure manager or rolling stock operator, as defined by the RSNL) that can demonstrate it has the competence and capacity to manage safety risks associated with its railway operations.